Great0ne/MGS1-PC-Randomizer/README.md

   - other fixes.

 # Issues
+- (FIXED) Crash Trainer,
+  some experienced a crash while clicking "Randomize" with the .exe version, a .cetrainer version is available in this case
 - Balancing,
   there is a 1 out of 2 chances to get item or weapon, which could cause a lack of items with bad luck.
 - Max Ammo,